Linux Support Services Cost Guide

 - Training: our staff regularly attend accredited training courses to keep their skills up to date.
 In addition to that, we allocate Continuous Professional Development (CPD) time to staff.

-- Conferences: we send all our senior technical staff to at least one technical conference a year, often more.
+- Conferences: we send all our senior technical staff to at least one technical conference a year (pandemics permitting), often more.
 They’ll either be attendees or, often, they’ll be presenting.

 - Support FOSS: we support Free and Open Source Software.
 That’s the foundation that our business and, to some extent at least, that of our clients is built upon, and it’s what we believe in.
 Our staff have time to contribute to various FOSS projects.

-- BS7858 and ISO27001: we take security very seriously.
-All of our staff are security screened under BS7858, and Tiger Computing is certified under ISO27001:2013, the information security standard.
-All of our staff regularly receive security training.
+- BS7858 and ISO27001: we take security seriously.
+All of our staff are security screened under BS7858, and Tiger Computing is certified under ISO27001, the information security standard.
+All of our staff regularly receive security training, and our security policies and processes are externally audited every year.

 Our second biggest expense after staff is the infrastructure we use to support our clients.
 We use what we sell: all of our servers run Linux, mostly Debian, and they are supported in the same way as we support our clients’ systems.